LitterQ/RGAN/README.md

 This is the implementation of the
 ["Robust Generative Adversarial Network"].

-Please go to a different baseline folder to see the details.
+Please go to the different baseline folders to see the details.